blackmann/locationpicker/README.md

 ## Usage

-To use this plugin, add `locationpicker` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `place_picker` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Getting Started